 The impact of any car crash can damage the body and frame of the vehicle In some cases, this damage can cause your wheels to move out of alignment.
 The results can mean poor handling, excess wear and tear on the drive train, and even loss of control of the vehicle.

 When your wheels are out of alignment, you may find yourself having to make over-adjustments to stay straight.
 Winding roads can become much more treacherous as you attempt to navigate curves.
 And attempts to swerve or dodge debris may not go as they should have.

 The electrical system in a vehicle is comprised of a complex series of wiring harnesses.
 A sudden impact to the car can knock these wires loose, break harnessing components, or cause wires to break.

-Damage to your electrical system cause unpredictable problems.
+Damage to your electrical system causes unpredictable problems.
 What’s worse, the cost of having an auto mechanic troubleshoot the system can be significant.
 The process involves following every wire throughout the vehicle to its end.
-With hundreds of wires to choose from, this becomes very time consuming.
+With hundreds of wires to choose from, this becomes very time-consuming.